 SJI also will consider factors such as the level and nature of the match that would be provided, diversity of subject matter, geographic diversity, the level of appropriations available to SJI in the current year, and the amount expected to be available in succeeding fiscal years.

-3. Curriculum Adaptation and Training (CAT) Grant Applications
+3. Curriculum Adaptation and Training (CAT) Grant Applications a.
+For curriculum adaptation projects:(1) The goals and objectives of the proposed project;

 CAT Grant applications will be rated on the basis of the following criteria: